-- The QB is certified under one of the programs approved and posted to the DCA website. - QB conducts business in housing or real estate, evidenced by the respective NAICS Codes. - QB is not a Related Party to an individual or entity that meets the requirements under Requirements for Experience (Certifying Entity).
+- The QB is certified under one of the programs approved and posted to the DCA website. - QB conducts business in housing or real estate, evidenced by the respective NAICS Codes. - QB is not a Related Party to an individual or entity that has.sufficient.experience to receive "Qualified" or "Qualified with Conditions" designations (see (Threshold) Project Team Qualifications) meets the requirements under Requirements for Experience (Certifying Entity).